-Non-Occupational Therapy Professionals as Mentors
+Non-Occupational Therapy Professionals as Mentors (Content Experts)

-During a doctoral capstone experience many professionals on staff can act as supervisors.
+During a doctoral capstone experience many professionals on staff can act as mentors.
 OTAs, psychologists, physician assistants, teachers, social workers, nurses, physical therapists, social workers, recreation therapist, art therapist, etc., should be familiar with their site and the profession of OT.
 ACOTE does not require a capstone experience mentor to be an OT, however the site mentor must possess expertise consistent with the student's area of focus and demonstrate this expertise by providing a resume or CV.
 It can be very beneficial for a student to spend time with other professionals to gain a better understanding of their role and how the OTR interacts, interfaces and collaborates with them.
 If an OTA supervises a student for instruction on documentation, appropriate evaluations (i.e. ADL), and treatment techniques, the OTR primary supervisor should follow-up with interpretation of evaluations, treatment planning, rationale and problem solving.
-In cases where an

-OT does not serve as the primary mentor every effort will be made to assign an OT mentor to the student's capstone team.
+In cases where an OT does not serve as the primary mentor, the student and DCC must identify an OT mentor to be a member of the student's capstone team.